 The first main stop on our little southeast road trip was Asheville, North Carolina.
 It was also pretty much the only place we definitely knew we were going, but we didn’t know how long we would actually be there.
 It turned out to be two days and that’s just not enough, especially when it’s pouring rain one of the days.
 Even with our time cut a little by the rain, I still loved it there and think you should probably visit soon, too.
+And don’t worry, it’s an easy weekend trip from Raleigh (just four hours) if that’s where you’ll be and you’ve got a couple days to spare.

 It’s got an awesome downtown